 Soon after, you’ll reach the Big Karri.
 This gigantic 300-year old tree is a magnificent sight to behold, and is right next to the carpark.
 Once again, keep your dog on a leash at this attraction.

-#4 Sample Some Cool-Climate Wine
+#6 Sample Some Cool-Climate Wine

 The Pemberton wine region is one of the many wine-growing regions that dot southwestern Western Australia.
 This relatively small wine region around Pemberton and Northcliffe is best known for its cool-climate wines, including pinot noir and chardonnay.

 There are a number of cellar doors that are open to the public, particularly on weekends.
 One of the dog-friendly cellar doors is Hidden River Estate and Restaurant, on the way to Big Brook Dam.
-Open from Wednesday to Sunday, with wine tasting free if you are dining, dogs are allowed on the outside tables.
+Open from Wednesday to Sunday, with wine tasting free if you are dining, dogs are allowed at the outside tables.

 It’s best to contact wineries in advance to confirm if dogs are allowed, or ask at the visitor centre for recommendations.